mongodb/docs/source/docs-libmongoc/api/mongoc_uri_t/mongoc_uri_set_auth_source.rst

 Sets the "authSource" URI option, after the URI has been parsed from a string.

-Updates the option in-place if already set, otherwise appends it to the URI's :ref:`bson:bson_t` of options.
+Updates the option in-place if already set, otherwise appends it to the URI's :ref:`bson_t` of options.

 Returns
 -------